AndersDJohnson/ng-click-select/README.md

 ***This branch is for Angular 2.
 For Angular 1.x, see the [1.x branch][1.x].***

 Angular directive to select contents of text input or text area elements when clicked.
-Useful to allow user to easily copy value into their clipboard.
+Useful to allow user to easily copy value into their clipboard without a Flash-based solution like [ZeroClipboard].

 [See demo][demo].